PatrykKaczmarek/Floofs/README.md

 	> ⚠️ `AppConfig.plist` is added to `.gitignore` so you won't accidentally push it to the repository.

+	> ℹ️ You can obtain your own `CatsAPIKey` by signing up on the [main site](https://thecatapi.com/) and getting one emailed to you for free.

 4. Open `Floofs.xcodeproj` file and build the project.